 The Old Guard

 Forgiving.
 Consistent.
 Produces the classic espresso flavor: bittersweet, chocolatey, low acidity.
-Easier to dial in.
-Almost no origin character survives.
-Good for milk drinks.
 The Linea Mini is comically overpowered for this application.

 Medium Roast